hunainmuneer/analyzing-american-baby-names-trends/README.md

 ## Methodology

 - SQL is utilized for this project to perform Data Manipulation and Exploratory Data Analysis.
-- Following are the techniques used in this project: ranking, grouping, joining, ordering, and pattern matching skills
+- Following are the techniques used in this project: window functions, common table expression (cte), sub queries, ranking, grouping, joining, ordering, and pattern matching skills

 ## Requirements